Azure/azure-powershell/src/Network/Network/help/Set-AzNetworkInterfaceIpConfig.md

 # Set-AzNetworkInterfaceIpConfig

 ## SYNOPSIS
-Updates an IP configuration for a network interface.
+Sets the goal state for an Azure network interface IP configuration.

 ## SYNTAX